 - Formatting Requirements

 - Substantive and Structural Guidelines

 - Abstract.
 Manuscripts should include an abstract of no more than 200 words.
 There is a text area for you to directly type or copy-and-paste your abstract directly through the online submission process.

 - Citations.
-The Journal uses The Chicago Manual Style online.
-Common formats are available here: http://www.chicagomanualofstyle.org/tools_citationguide.html Proper footnote formatting is imperative.
+The JSS uses endnotes.
+Authors should consult The Chicago Manual Style online.
+Common formats are available here: http://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html.
+Proper endnote formatting is imperative.

 - Length.
-Articles published by the Journal of Strategic Security are typically about 3,000 to 5,000 words in length.
-Occasionally, the Journal will consider publication of shorter or longer articles on a case-by-case basis.
+Articles published by the JSS are typically about 3,000 to 5,000 words in length.
+Occasionally, the JSS will consider publication of shorter or longer articles on a case-by-case basis.
 Authors should note the reason for substantially longer or shorter articles at the time of submission and may do so by contacting the editors.

 - Original Work.
 All submissions must be original and not draw substantially from previously published work.

 - Microsoft Word.
 Authors must prepare and submit manuscripts in Microsoft Word format.
 Do not submit manuscripts in PDF format.